Below is the entire introduction in the third edition of Eternal Humans and the Finite Gods:

 Chapters 4 and 5 investigate the environments that created the half-truths of Judeo-Christianity.
 Chapter 4 focuses on the background of Judaism, while Chapter 5 puts the Messiahs of Christianity in the spotlight.
 Both chapters show the seamless flow between the two religions, just as how Judaism emerged from other religions before it.
 No religion is truly unique, nor is any religious God.
 With this in mind, chapter 4 uncovers the reason behind sexism and sexualization of women, and both chapters note political unrest that was arguably more of an issue than the particular God that people worshipped.
 Sometimes, religion is used as a front to mask deeper socio-political and environmental concerns.
 Because the gods are not significantly dissimilar, religious division can be a diversion tactic distracting us from seeing the agenda of control over Earth and its people.

 Chapter 6 shifts gears toward science’s “religion” about creation from the Big Bang, as well as more progressive but similar ideologies.
 I explore cosmology in terms of eternal versus non-eternal elements and introduce a science based on non-decaying energy and matter.
 I apply critical thinking and my inner gauge to discern between proven, theoretical, and otherworldly information about our universe and beyond.
-In this third edition, chapter 6 incorporates much of the information from my other book, Proposing a “New” Cosmology Beyond Death Science, although the cosmology book gives more detailed information for the scientific community and skeptical public.
+In this third edition, chapter 6 incorporates much of the information from my other book, Proposing a “New” Cosmology Beyond Death Science, second edition, although the cosmology book gives some more detailed information for the scientific community and skeptical public.

 We are not alone in the greater cosmos; there are conscious awarenesses beyond our species and planet.
 In addition, some of that consciousness comprises part of our intrinsic design.
 There is a wealth of information that we can gain, but so far only selective material has been accepted by religious and scientific sects.